 Literally, if you had to account for every second of the day, would you spend it differently, especially if your record of time spent was to be displayed on your Facebook page or other social networking platforms?

-Time is opportunity and opportunity is the door that God opens for you to be who you are intended to be, a person with a compassionate heart with a passionate spirit, who makes the best use of the time they are given by God.
+Time is opportunity and opportunity is the door that opens for you to be who you are created to be, a person with a compassionate heart with a passionate spirit, who makes the best use of the time they are given.